rarnal/email_manager/README.md

 Just clone or download the repository on your computer and launch main.py

-You will also need to insert your login information in the config.ini file.
+You will need to insert your login information in the config.ini file.
 Note that you can store several logins in that file.

+Once connected, I advise you to run the following command:
+- -b     will list all your available mailboxes and the number of emails in each
+- -ts    will download all emails in your current mailbox and make a summary by sender

+Note that the application will automatically log you in the mailbox which contains the most emails

 Some technical details on the application itself: